CODAIT/flight-delay-notebooks/kfserving.md

 #### Running in Kubeflow Pipelines

 Sending requests to the inference service uses a different url and request structure, depending on whether you're using the ingress gateway or sending the request within the cluster (which will be the case if executing on a KFP runtime).
-In this case, set the Elyra node environment variable `MODEL_MODE=kfp`:
+In this case, set the Elyra node environment variable `MODEL_MODE=kfp`, in the node `Properties` dialog:

 ![Deployment node config](docs/source/images/deploy-node-config.png)